 Over the past couple of seasons Backcountry Access (BCA) has re-designed their top line backcountry skiing and alpinism pack.
 Called the “Alp40,” the pack is a leaner and more attractive version of their original toploader.
 It includes BCA’s excellent zippered shoulder-strap hydration tube hideaway, dedicated ski carrying systems, and a current color scheme that might breath new life into my drab ensemble.

 Taking a cue from those of us who keep razor blades at the ready to eliminate “strapomania” from our backpacks, the Alp40 comes off-the-shelf with a lean waist belt, a reasonable pair of daisy chains on the back (rather than four like the older model), and lighter fabric.
-It has a slightly more compact profile, meaning less volume but better comfort when carrying smaller loads of today’s minimalist gear.
+It has a slightly more compact profile, resulting in less volume but better comfort when carrying smaller loads of today’s minimalist gear.

 Of course, I’ve got my reputation to uphold and have to find a few things to gripe about.
 It’s too bad BCA went to a snow sponge system on the back panel, rather than the clean-and-mean flat fabric panel of the older model.
 Sponge systems look good on the store shelf, but they don’t work during long days of cold winter powder, when they eventually become wads of ice.
 Another bummer is the elimination of the flap over the probe pocket.
 Get caught in even a moderate spring rainstorm, and water will be flowing down there immediately.
 Why am I concerned about getting rain on my avy probe?
 I’m not, because I don’t keep my probe in there, but rather my backcountry skiing emergency hardshell (sorry BCA), which needs to stay dry.
 One other concern is that the excellent rigid backboard forms a hard wear-point at the bottom of the pack, but said point is only thin fabric, with no wear protection.
 One fall backwards on a scree slope and it’ll be time for a patch when you get home.
 Of course, just make that patch out of Cordura and you’ve solved the problem.
 Or put some duct tape over that area if you’re scree scrambling.
 Homebrew rules.